twostraws/Inferno/README.md

 If you use SwiftUI, you can add special effects from Inferno to add water ripples, spinning black holes, flashing lights, embossing, noise, gradients, and more – all done on the GPU for maximum speed.

-To use a shader from here, copy the appropriate .metal file into your project, then start with sample code for that shader shown below.
-If you're using an Inferno transition, you should also copy Transitions.swift to your project.
+To use a shader from here, copy the appropriate .metal file into your project, then start with the sample code for the shader below.
+If you're using an Inferno transition, copy Transitions.swift to your project.

-To find out more, click below to watch my YouTube video about building shaders for use with SwiftUI.
+If you'd like to find out more, you can click below to watch my YouTube video about building shaders for use with SwiftUI.

 [![Video: SwiftUI + Metal – Learn to build your own shaders](https://img.youtube.com/vi/EgzWwgRpUuw/maxresdefault.jpg)](https://youtu.be/EgzWwgRpUuw)